 - Income from an office or employment (see EIM00510 onwards).
 Where an award is made to a person receiving full-time instruction at a university or other establishment and the award does not exceed certain financial limits, the exemption for scholarship income may be available (see EIM06205 onwards).
 Such cases are likely to be rare, however, and, in particular, established academics or leading members of professions will be unlikely to qualify since they will not normally be receiving full-time education.

 - A profit of a casual or occasional nature chargeable as miscellaneous income (see (a) of BIM100105).

 - Exceptionally, chargeable as an annual payment not otherwise charged to Income Tax.

 A literary etc prize which is unsolicited, and which is awarded as a mark of honour, distinction or public esteem in recognition of outstanding achievement in a particular field, including the field in which the recipient operates professionally, is not chargeable to tax.
 In 1979 the Special Commissioners found for the taxpayer in a case involving a literary award.
 The case attracted some press publicity as a reporter was admitted to the proceedings.
 The book was entered for the competition by the publisher without the author’s consent.
 The decision turned very much upon its own facts and, in particular, a finding that the award was unsolicited and did not represent the proceeds of exploitation of the book by the author personally or by his publishers as agents on his behalf.

 The Inland Revenue and the Arts Council of Great Britain reviewed the tax treatment of awards, grants and bursaries then paid in 1978.
 The Arts Council published the agreement.
-If, exceptionally, you need to see a copy please contact CTISA (Technical).
+If, exceptionally, you need to see a copy please contact Business Profits (Technical).

-Case of doubt or difficulty which cannot be resolved on the lines outlined above should be referred to CTISA (Technical).
+Case of doubt or difficulty which cannot be resolved on the lines outlined above should be referred to Business Profits (Technical).